Dec 18, 2017 Think Bigger With Your Promotional Items

 Promotional products can be an incredibly powerful advertising medium.
 They can also be highly ineffective if used haphazardly.

-If you had your choice, would you rather your promos be powerful or impotent?
+If you had your choice, would you rather your promos be potent or impotent?

 Of course, that’s a rhetorical question, so there’s no need to justify it with the obvious answer.